Jörg Lanz von Liebenfels: Interactions with Aryan societies

 After Hitler's rise to prominence in the 1920s, Liebenfels tried to be recognized as one of his ideological precursors.
 In the preface of issue one in the 3rd series of Ostara, c.
 1927, he wrote:

-After Austria was annexed by Nazi Germany in 1938, Liebenfels hoped for Hitler's patronage, but Hitler banned him from publishing his writings and copies of Ostara were removed from circulation.
-After the war, Liebenfels accused Hitler of having not only stolen but corrupted his idea, and also of being of "inferior racial stock".

-There is no strong scholarly consensus as to whether Hitler was significantly influenced, directly or indirectly, by Liebenfels‘s work, and no strong evidence that he was interested in the occult movement as a whole apart from its racial aspects, though the association has been repeatedly made by critics and occultists during and after the Third Reich.

 Publications

 In his publications, Liebenfels mixed völkisch and anti-semitic ideas with Aryanism, racism and esotericism.
 The following is a partial list of Liebenfels‘s publications: